ivanrj7j/NLP-Failed1/README.md

 ### Phase 2: Trailblazing NLP Models 🤖

 In the second phase, we venture into uncharted waters, conducting experiments in sentiment analysis and named entity recognition (NER).
-Our models aim to break boundaries in text classification, understanding emotions, and identifying named entities in text data.

 ### Phase 3: Trailblazing Comparative Analysis 📈